TomFilsell/LLM_tutor/README.md

-# 📚 AI Tutor Evaluation & Testing Pipeline
+# AI Tutor Evaluation & Testing Pipeline

-**A practical toolkit for designing, testing, and validating AI tutor chatbots for academic use**
+*A practical toolkit for designing, testing, and validating AI tutor chatbots for academic use*

 ---